Cyclical Works & Major Repairs

-For the remainder of our contract we will carry out cyclical decoration and repairs to buildings every 5-7 years as well as carry out large renewal, repair and maintenance jobs as they are required.
+For the remainder of our contract we will carry out cyclical decoration and repairs to buildings every 5-7 years (PFI1 only) as well as carry out large renewal, repair and maintenance jobs as they are required.
 This may include work to external brickwork, the roof, communal windows and internal decorations.
 Under the terms of your lease, you must contribute towards the cost of this work as a service charge.
 However, you pay for it in a different way to your normal yearly service charge.

 When we carry out cyclical decorations, scaffolding will be erected to the front and back of your home to provide access for the external decoration.
 During this time, the security of your home will be your responsibility.
 To support you with this, we will advise you to inform your insurers of the scaffolding.
 Once the scaffolding has been erected, there will be a period of 3-4 weeks where no works will take place.
 During this time a number of surveys will be carried out to understand exactly what works need to be done.
 Following these surveys, works can commence.

 The works will take approximately 6-8 weeks, weather permitting and depending on access.

 - External parts of the building, including all previously painted areas;